du5t/puccinia/README.md

 ## summary

 Rust program that consumes the API exposed through Tor control port.
+Requires nightly (1.5.0) for now.

 See: